Introduction to the Phases of Hair

 Exogen Phase (Shedding Phase)

-Duration of Each Hair Phase
+Duration of Each Phases of Hair

 - Anagen: 3–7 years